netdata/netdata/docs/monitor/enable-notifications.md

 infrastructure.

-Netdata Cloud offers [centralized alarm notifications](#netdata-cloud) via email, which leverages the health status information already streamed to Netdata Cloud from claimed nodes to send notifications to those who have enabled them.
+Netdata Cloud offers [centralized alarm notifications](#netdata-cloud) via email, which leverages the health status information already streamed to Netdata Cloud from connected nodes to send notifications to those who have enabled them.

 The Netdata Agent has a [notification system](#netdata-agent) that supports more than a dozen services, such as email, Slack, PagerDuty, Twilio, Amazon SNS, Discord, and much more.